cgilling/cppdep/README.md

 * All includes of files within the source tree use double quotes rather that angle brackets

 ## TODO
-* option to automaticly include all directories in source tree in the include search path
 * ability to print a list of dependencies rather than compile